 - Students are connected with services to support their school and personal success

-- Clubs and affinity groups are available for Native students to join
+- Clubs and affinity groups are available for Native American and Indigenous students to join

-- Special college tours and visits for Native students
+- Special college tours and visits for Native American and Indigenous students

 - ACT books and are provided to juniors to help them prepare for the college application process